Civics Education for Connecticut Students

 Fee reductions and bus support to civics programs for students in grades K-5 are available at the following museums:

-All Connecticut students can participate in the following museum programs at the cost of $2 per student for museum field trips or $50 per program for in-classroom outreach programs or virtual programs.
+All Connecticut students can participate in the following museum programs at the cost of $3 per student for museum field trips or $100 per program for in-classroom outreach programs.

 To schedule one of these programs please call or email the specific museum that you are interested in booking a program at.
 The discounted price will be applied at the time of booking.
 Additional fee reductions may also be available, please inquire when booking.